Dickinson-COMP-491-492/website/docs/assignments/ICA-TestDrivenDevelopment.md

    ![Java: Ready](images/tdd/JavaReady.png)

-Once that is done you are ready to go!
+Once you see "Java: Ready" you are ready to go!

 ## Running the Test